peterldowns/testy/README.md

 or clicking through the go.dev docs.

 ## Motivation
-Testy helps you write more usable, readable, and meaningful tests.
-By allowing you to determine between *checks* (soft assertions) and *asserts* (hard assertions), and providing structuring helpers, you can make debugging much easier on your teammates and your future self.

-Testy attempts to strike a balance between allowing explicit and meaningful tests, encouraging standard golang coding conventions, avoiding implementation magic, and minimizing the number of check methods to choose between when writing tests.
-Here's everything you need to know:

-## `check`
+## `check` methods call `t.Error`
-`check` contains methods for checking a condition, marking a test failed if the condition is not met.
+`check` contains methods for checking a condition, marking the test as failed but allowing it to continue running if the condition is not met.
 This is a "soft" style assert, equivalent to the methods in `testify/assert` or the `Check` method in `gotest.tools/assert`.
+If a check fails, testy calls `t.Error`.

 Each `check` method returns a boolean, which is `true` if the check passed, and `false` otherwise.
 You can use this to conditionally run other logic in your code.